Fasenra Pen

 What is Fasenra Pen?

-Fasenra Pen is used together with other medicines to help control severe asthma in adults and children who are at least 12 years old.
-This medicine is for people whose asthma is not well controlled with other medications.
+Fasenra Pen is used together with other medicines to help control severe asthma in adults and children who are at least 6 years old.
+This medicine is not a fast-acting rescue medicine for asthma attacks.

 Fasenra Pen may also be used for purposes not listed in this medication guide.